 Facts, not fear, should drive pandemic responses.
 While the application of science and technology must be guided by morals and ethics.

 Don’t take my word for it.
 Follow the links (I’ve done my best to vet them); call out lies and inaccuracies.
 This is about your life, your job, your business, your children – it’s important.
 We should not just do unprecedented, unproven things because we are told to.
 Especially when the cost is massive.
 The words of authorities/experts are not inherently good.
-If you ignore everything else, then I recommend you at least read these articles:
+If you ignore everything else, then I recommend you at least engage with the following:

 I’ll end with a personal testimony of what’s lost.
 I mainly hung out with four other guys during high school.
 We had a system to eat lunch together.
 Each of us brought four slices.
 We’d open one lunchbox every round.
 There were five rounds.
 To ensure everyone ate the same amount, every round, two people shared half.
 Every person gave half once.
 And received half once.
 It was fair.
 It was fun.